-You may have heard the phrase not being able to see the wood for the trees, in a similar vein it’s often easy to overlook the problems your customers face when using your service if you are focused on legal protocols, internal processes and a technology strategy that keeps changing.
+You may have heard the phrase not being able to see the wood for the trees, in a similar vein it’s often easy to overlook the problems your customers face when using your service if you are concentrated on legal protocols, internal processes and a technology strategy that keeps changing.

-User Centred Design (UCD) is a process and set of tools used to create a service that focuses on what users need before balancing this with the technical and business requirements.
+User Centred Design (UCD) is a process and set of tools used to create a service that first focuses on what users need before balancing this with the technical and business requirements.

 1. Understand the context of use and the user:

-Some of the tools that you will use to inform your UCD research will include ecosystem maps, user personas, stakeholder profiles, journey maps and two variable sensitivity tables.
+Some of the tools that you will use to inform your UCD research will include ecosystem maps, stakeholder profiles, user personas, journey maps and two variable sensitivity tables.

-User personas, for example, give the design team a representation of your users so they can have a clear picture of the people they are designing for, their goals, skills, attitudes, problems, lifestyle etc.
+User personas, for example, give the design team a representation of your users so they can have a clear picture of the people they are designing for, their goals, skills, attitudes, problems, lifestyle, etc.

 2. Specify the user and business requirements